stephanballer/deepedgebench/README.md

-# AI at the Edge Testing Framework and summary
+# DeepEdgeBench Testing Framework and summary

 Python framework for testing Tensorflow imagenet image classification models trained on the [ImageNet dataset](http://image-net.org/) and object detection models trained on the [COCO dataset](https://cocodataset.org/#home) on various platforms including:
  - RKNN-Toolkit